krassykrastev/FileStarter/README.md

 🧩 Default Shortcuts
 Quick restore buttons available:

-File 1 → MS Teams
+- File 1 → MS Teams
-File 2 → MS Outlook
+- File 2 → MS Outlook

 ⚠️ Notes
-FileStarter does not install anything
+- FileStarter does not install anything
-It does not modify your system
+- It does not modify your system
-It runs fully locally
+- It runs fully locally

 💡 Example Use Cases
-Launch Teams and Outlook every weekday at 09:00
+- Launch Teams and Outlook every weekday at 09:00
-Start work apps automatically before your workday
+- Start work apps automatically before your workday
-Open important files at a specific time
+- Open important files at a specific time

 ❤️ Support the project
-If you find FileStarter useful:
-👉 Buy me a beer 🍺
+- Enjoying FileStarter?
+Buy me a beer 🍺 https://paypal.me/krasikrastev
-https://paypal.me/krasikrastev